 Meanwhile, I have come such a long way from when I started this thing.
 I think the most noticeable difference in me is that I have realized that I am so much more capable than I ever knew.
 Par example:

 Much like my approach to starting this thing, I don’t think that, 7 years ago, I really considered what my life would continue to look like.
-I had my graduate school application prepped for years before I submitted it.
-In fact, I applied and interviewed for my current job around the time I started this website, but I put that all on hold.
+All the things I am currently doing are things I had placed on hold back then.
 (It’s funny how the things you’re meant to do will wait until you’re ready.)

 It’s good to honor where you are, as I did.
 Back then, I did not have the energy to do the things I am doing now.
 And when I wasn’t mustering it, the universe stepped in and showed me that I would have to.
 And that is how I got where I was going.

-I am really proud of myself for creating the life that I currently have.
-I have a cool job that is helpful in the world, and I am pursuing my masters, and I have some wonderful friends, and also a colorful life that I have built in a place that I left and accidentally returned to…and, that I will probably leave again.
+I am really proud of myself for creating the life that I currently have…but I will probably leave again.
 (Sorry, higher-level life duty calls.
 I’m going to do it right this time, though.
 You’re getting ample notice.)